Love Her Wild has caused me all sorts of unforeseen stresses and annoyances….I never imagined men being one of them!

 The worst of all

 What upset me most though was when the male assessor made a dig about my fitness and eating habits.
-It was pushing 2pm and we hadn’t stopped for lunch.
+It was pushing 2pm and we hadn’t stopped for lunch despite having a really early start.
 I was starving, not just because we had walked 8 miles under exam conditions over tough terrain and hadn’t stopped since breakfast, but also because I was on my period.
 I needed to stop to eat something other than a snack as I knew it would help my stomach cramps.
 So I asked if we could stop to eat….3 times….until at last he reluctantly agreed.

-The assessor then spent the next 10 minutes preaching to me about how I “don’t really need to eat as much as I think” and then asked me if I work out at home.
-Serioulsy?!
+The assessor then spent the next 10 minutes preaching to me about how I “don’t really need to eat as much as I think” and then asked me if I train at home.
+Seriously?!
+I just wanted the world to swallow me up.

 I was overweight by the way.
 Not by much, but I really wasn’t in the best shape.
 After a difficult year just about surviving teacher training and a whole other lot of stress, my health had taken a beating.
 It happens.
 But heck, I could still climb mountains and carry a 16kg pack on my back without complaint.